ASharpPen/Valheim.DropThat/README.md

 - Paralyze

 # Changelog
+- v1.10.1:
+	- Fixed unintended references to Spawn That, causing errors when not installed.
 - v1.10.0:
 	- Optimized config sync.
 	- Added settings for dropping items in stacks.
 Both global and/or per item.